Employer of Record

 The notice period is a critical component of terminating a labor agreement.

-- If the employer is terminating the agreement for reasons under Article 37(1)(a, f, i, n), they must provide the employee with at least 30 calendar days’ written notice.
+• If the employer is terminating the agreement for the relevant grounds under the Labour Code, they must provide the employee with at least 30 calendar days’ written notice.

-- If the employer shortens the notice period to three days for specific grounds, they must provide severance pay of at least two months’ salary.
+• If the employer shortens the notice period to three calendar days for those statutory grounds, they must provide severance pay of at least two months’ remuneration.

-- Employees who wish to terminate their agreement must give the employer 30 calendar days’ notice as well.
+• Employees who wish to terminate their agreement on the statutory ground of resignation must give the employer 30 calendar days’ written notice.

 Social Security in Georgia